Clubs-Council-IIITH/web/README.md

 # Project Structure

-This is a Next.js application for managing club activities, events, and members at an educational institution.
-The project uses a modern tech stack including GraphQL, Material-UI, and MDX for documentation.
+This is a Next.js application for managing club activities, events, and members for the Clubs Council at IIIT Hyderabad. \
+The project uses a modern tech stack, including GraphQL, Material-UI, and MDX for documentation.

 ## Root Directory Structure